leniquenoralez/computer-science-self-study-plan/README.md

   - Introduction To Networking - [MOOC Stanford](https://stanford.io/1GXRYzS)
   - Computer Networking: A Top-Down Approach - [Buy Book On Amazon](https://amzn.to/2vju3Jz)
   - Computer Networks - [YouTube Playlist](https://m.youtube.com/playlist?list=PLEbnTDJUr_IegfoqO4iPnPYQui46QqT0j)

 ## Job Search Preparation

 Books and Resources to help in Technical Interview

 ### Technical Interview Preparation Resources

+All these resources are not recommended.
+Use different resources to get different explanation on diffrent topics

    * Cracking the Coding Interview - [Buy Book On Amazon](http://amzn.to/2ob0rKF)
    * Programming Interviews Exposed - [Buy Book On Amazon](http://amzn.to/2HqV56a)
    * Elements of Programming Interviews in Python - [Buy Book On Amazon](http://amzn.to/2ECxJg6)